Marvel Cinematic Universe: Phase Four: She-Hulk: Attorney at Law (2022)

 Jennifer Walters has a complicated life as a single attorney in her 30s who also becomes the 6-foot-7, green superhero She-Hulk after getting accidentally cross-contaminated with the blood of her cousin Bruce Banner.

 At the 2019 D23 Expo, Marvel Studios announced that the series She-Hulk, centered on Jennifer Walters / She-Hulk, was in development, with Jessica Gao hired as head writer that November.
 In September 2020, Tatiana Maslany was cast in the title role.
 Filming began in mid-April 2021 in Los Angeles and at Trilith Studios in Atlanta, with Kat Coiro and Anu Valia directing episodes of the series.
 Filming wrapped by mid-August 2021.
 The subtitle for the series was added by May 2022.
 She-Hulk: Attorney at Law premiered on August 18, 2022, and consisted of nine episodes, concluding on October 13.

 She-Hulk: Attorney at Law is set "a relatively short amount of time" after Shang-Chi and the Legend of the Ten Rings.
 Reprising their MCU roles in the series are Mark Ruffalo as Bruce Banner / Hulk, Tim Roth as Emil Blonsky / Abomination, Benedict Wong as Wong, and Charlie Cox as Matt Murdock / Daredevil.

 Television specials

-Both specials in Phase Four were released on Disney+ and are marketed as "Marvel Studios Special Presentations".
+Both specials in Phase Four were released on Disney+ and marketed as "Marvel Studios Special Presentations".